-Sunday afternoon, we ate lunch at Tee-Jaye’s Country Restaurant on High Street in Columbus.
+Sunday afternoon, we ate lunch at Tee-Jaye’s Country Restaurant on High Street in Columbus, Ohio.
 I was glad that the windows were flanked by blue gingham curtains and mellow country music blended in with angry voices of waitresses.
 The sign at the door said Howdy, Please wait to be seated: a true country restaurant.
 I mean, as true as it could get in Ohio anyway.

 Over my grilled cheese, I was lost in twangy reverie: I don’t mind country music when I’m eating at greasy spoon-type joints or country-style restaurants that swear their food is true home cookin’.
 In fact, I expect it.
 That dumb Keith Urban song ("Take your cat but leave my sweater" or whatever) came on and I had a slight moment.